accel-sim/accel-sim-framework/util/tracer_nvbit/README.md

 * Adding line numbers from source code:

-    This feature can be used to see which SASS instructions where generated from which lines of kernel source code.
+    This feature can be used to see which SASS instructions were generated from which lines of kernel source code.
 By default it is disabled.
-    To enable source code line numbers to the tracer compile your target benchmark applications with `-lineinfo` or `--generate-line-info` nvcc flags.
+    To enable source code line numbers compile your target benchmark applications with `-lineinfo` or `--generate-line-info` nvcc flags.
 Then set the following environment variable:
     ```bash
     export TRACE_LINEINFO=1
     ```